hypertrack/quickstart-android/README.md

 );
 ```

-#### Step 7. (optional) Set device metadata
+#### Step 7. (optional) Identify devices
 All devices tracked on HyperTrack are uniquely identified using [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+You can get this identifier programmatically in your app by calling `HyperTrack.getDeviceId()` after initialization.
-You may tag a device with a name that you will make it easy to view on HyperTrack Dashboard.
+Another approach is to tag device with a name that will make it easy to distinguish them on HyperTrack Dashboard.
 ```java
 HyperTrack.setNameAndMetadataForDevice(name, metaData);
 ```